4l0n3r/short-tech-notes/infra/Terraform.md

 provider block:
 	to declare cloud provider information
-	we can create many provider blocks with alias concept -> for deploying in different regions can use input values but cann't reference reosurces
+	we can create many provider blocks with alias concept -> for deploying in different regions can use input values but can't reference resources

 terraform block:
-	block type is used to configure some behaviors of Terraform itself cann't use input values & cann't reference reosurces
+	block type is used to configure some behaviors of Terraform itself can't use input values & can't reference resources

 Provision infrastructure :
 	using aws console